 While fear mongering in campaign ads isn’t a new phenomenon (see the Lyndon Johnson campaign’s “Daisy” ad on LivingRoomCandidate.org), in 2014, Sunlight has witnessed an increasing number of third party groups using scare tactics in their TV and internet ads, which we follow through Ad Hawk.

 In Louisiana, as Sen. Mary Landrieu struggles to distance herself from Democratic leadership on energy and environmental issues in the oil-rich state, she’s facing a new swipe at her conservative credentials from the NRA, in an ad that equates a vote for the incumbent with a vote against personal safety.
+Personal safety can mean a lot of things, but one of them is protecting yourself from criminals or maybe even recording evidence to get the justice you deserve and that is possible with this usb recorder, see product detail here.

 The gun group’s new ad shows a mother and infant at home alone, at night, when an intruder breaks in through the front door of her home.
 A narrator cautions viewers: